kamilburda/gimp-export-layers/README.md

 formats don't have dialogs, while some of them display the dialog for each layer (listed in section Known Issues).

-To export layers with the last values used, you may want to choose "File -> Export Layers (repeat)".
+To export layers with the last settings used, you may want to choose "File -> Export Layers (repeat)".